 In this conversation, you’ll hear us ask Carey questions about the topics in his book and more.
 We chat about cynicism, dealing with overwhelm in ministry, feeling alone in leadership, creating a healthy culture within churches, and much more.

 While this is not a typical Christian Woman Leadership Podcast episode where I am interviewing a guest, I am excited to share it with you to cap off our Purpose Series.
 Many of the issues Carey dives into in this discussion relate to how we as leaders can walk in our purpose, stay healthy, and avoid potential unexpected dangers.

-Favorite quotes from the episode:Click To Tweet “The primary purpose of life is centered on relationship.
+Favorite quotes from the episode:Live today in a way that will help you thrive tomorrow. - Carey NieuwhofClick To Tweet “The primary purpose of life is centered on relationship.
 It’s love God with everything you got, and love your neighbor as yourself.”- Carey NieuwhofClick To Tweet

 How can we address the unexpected?

 Carey’s most recent book, Didn’t See It Coming: Overcoming the Seven Greatest Challenges That No One Expects and Everyone Experiences*, addresses some of the most relevant issues that each of us will face throughout our lives.
 I found this book to be both encouraging and challenging, as I found areas of concern to address for myself, as well as ways to avoid other potential pitfalls in the future.

 This book shares not just the problems, but also provides you with practical solutions to help you avoid or overcome the 7 challenges discussed.
 Carey’s writing style is down to earth and friendly, even while addressing some difficult topics.